 Dr. Wusheng Liu is an assistant professor in Translational Genomics and Plant Bioengineering within the Department of Horticultural Science.
-Dr. Liu worked as a post-doc in the laboratory of Dr. C. Neal Stewart, Jr., an NC State alum of Horticultural Science, studying plant biotechnology and plant synthetic biology.
-His research focused on synthetic promoter engineering, synthetic transcription factors for regulation of transgene expression, and genome editing.
-Currently, Dr. Liu’s laboratory is interested in:
+He worked as a post-doc in the laboratory of Dr. C. Neal Stewart, Jr., an NC State alum of Horticultural Science, studying plant biotechnology and plant synthetic biology with a focus on synthetic promoter engineering, synthetic transcription factors for regulation of transgene expression, and genome editing.
+Currently, the Liu laboratory is interested in:

-Dr. Liu’s laboratory is looking for a postdoc and a graduate student.
+His laboratory is looking for a postdoc and a graduate student.

-PhD, Botany, University of Tennessee, Knoxville, TN (2007)
+PhD Botany University of Tennessee, Knoxville, TN 2007

-MS, Botany, Northeast Forestry University, Harbin, P. R. China (1996)
+MS Botany Northeast Forestry University, Harbin, P. R. China 1996

-BS, Landscape Architecture, Northeast Forestry University, Harbin, P. R. China (1993)
+BS Landscape Architecture Northeast Forestry University, Harbin, P. R. China 1993